About Red Heart Blue Head

 Building Super-tribes in the Business Community

-Simon has created, joined and served in a number of collaborative ventures within the Solent’s business community.
+Simon created, joined and served in a number of collaborative ventures within the Solent’s business community.
 They have included the following.

 Simon created and co-organised the 3 day, not for profit, ‘Salisbury Big Business Event’ which put on presentations, seminars and workshops for businesses.
 SBBE ran for five years during the 2010’s and included speakers such as Lady Michelle Mone, Lady Karren Brady and Sir.
 Ranulph Fiennes.